null Skip to Content

 • Box ceiling beams are lighter so they cost less to buy and ship.

-• Because they're lightweight, they're much easier to install.
+• Because they're lightweight and hollow, they're much easier to install.

 • You can choose from a wide variety of colors and grains.